harshabelavadi/pong-staged/Stage0/game-levels.md

 ## Feature

-This module is responsible for incrementing levels, interacts with drawObjects module to draw obstacles to increase difficulty as user levels up.
+This module is responsible for incrementing levels, interacts with draw class objects module to draw obstacles to increase difficulty as user levels up.

 ## Acceptance Criteria